TakeawayIT/starter/README.md

 vagrant up;
 ```

+##Resolve domains/sub-domains
-4. Last but not least you need to resolve configured domain & subdomains by adding them to your hosts file.
+Last but not least you need to resolve configured domain & subdomains by adding them to your hosts file.
 ```
 192.168.33.10 www.takeawayit.local
 192.168.33.10 starter.takeawayit.local